 For more, click here and see Interviews section, below.

 The U.S. Federal Energy Regulatory Commission Nov.
 14 suspended a JPMorgan Chase & Co.
-(JPM) unit’s electrical-trading authority, saying it filed false information to regulators.
+(JPM:US) unit’s electrical-trading authority, saying it filed false information to regulators.

 The action, part of a more aggressive effort by the commission to monitor U.S. power markets, prohibits J.P.
 Morgan Ventures Energy Corp. from selling electricity at market-based rates for six months starting April 1.

 The FERC said the company made “factual misrepresentations” and omitted material information in communications with the California Independent System Operator, or Caiso, and in filings to the commission.
 Caiso operates the state’s power grid.

 FERC said in the order that the JPMorgan unit will essentially be allowed to participate as a bystander in wholesale power markets, granting it the ability to offer electricity into the market without a price attached.
 This will ensure that utilities have the ability to obtain enough power to serve the demand from customers.
 JPMorgan would still be able to trade derivatives under the order.